consists of a lot of disparate glimpses of memories which are still too unorganized so

 When I married Robert my name was Elizabeth Brooke.

 Robert Cecil, 1st Earl of Salisbury (b 01.06.1563, d 24.05.1612)

 m.
 (31.08.1589) Elizabeth Brooke (d 24.01.1596-7, dau of William Brooke, 10th Lord Cobham)

 Notice how uncertain the date of my 'death' was?
 That was because it was faked.
 Also, there are no paintings of Elizabeth Brooke and her bio is virtually non existant.
 As the wife of the most important man in England (during the reign of Elizabeth) these things would have existed.
-That would be akin to the birthday and bio of the wife of the President of the United States not being known and there not being one photograph or painting of Mrs. Bush in existence.
+That would be akin to the birthday and bio of the wife of the President of the United States not being known and there not being one photograph or painting of the First Lady in existence.
 Another thing that never would have happened at that time was for a widower with three children to remain unmarried (for 15 years until his death) after his wife died.
 It was considered a virtual obligation to the children to give them a mother.

 As far as court records are concerned:

 The ancient English monarchs always had in attendance a learned ecclesiastic, known at first as their clerk, and afterwards as "Secretary", who conducted the royal correspondence; but it was not until the end of the reign of Queen Elizabeth I (reigned 1558–1603) that these functionaries gained the title "Secretaries of State".
 Wikipedia